TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 ## Setting the Grace Period

 `startup_grace_seconds` is an input to set carefully because the right value depends on your hardware.
-Measured from the uptime sensor (the moment the Home Assistant process started), it has to cover your hub's **full** startup: boot time, plus the time your Zigbee or Z-Wave mesh takes to re-route and report in.
-This can only be guessed, only deliberatly timed.
+Measured from the uptime sensor (the moment the Home Assistant process started), it has to cover your hub's full startup: boot time, plus the time your Zigbee or Z-Wave mesh takes to re-route and report in.
+This cannot be guessed, only deliberatly timed.

-The default `240` (four minutes) suits a fast mini-PC with a stable Zigbee mesh; a slower hub with a large Zigbee or Z-Wave network may need five or six.
+The default `240` (four minutes) suits a fast mini-PC with a stable mesh; a slower hub with a large Zigbee or Z-Wave network may need five or six.
 Set it too short and a restart can flash a brief false outage before the mesh finishes; set it generously and the only cost is that a genuine outage in the first few minutes after a restart waits until the window closes to show.

 ## Scoping: Choosing What the Sensor Watches